-As noted in Voorhoeve (2018, pp. 128-132), this study has two shortcomings.
+As noted in Voorhoeve (2018, 128-32), this study has two shortcomings.
 First, it involves a small convenience sample.
 Second, it uses a benefit frame, asking which number of lesser burdens one would need to alleviate to generate the same benefit as saving ten lives.
-But many defences of limited aggregation are deontological, or non-consequentialist (see, e.g. Kamm, 1993; Scanlon, 1998): they regard it as wrong to save a great many people from very minor harms rather than ten from death even if saving people from the very minor harms would produce a greater aggregate benefit.
-The survey fails to capture such deontologicallymotivated responses, which would be better reflected in a choice frame, which requires individuals to specify for which number of people (if any) facing the lesser harm we should prioritize saving them rather than saving the ten from death.
+But many defenses of limited aggregation are deontological, or nonconsequentialist (see, e.g., Kamm 1993; Scanlon 1998): they regard it as wrong to save a great many people from very minor harms rather than ten from death even if saving people from the very minor harms would produce a greater aggregate benefit.
+The survey fails to capture such deontologically motivated responses, which would be better reflected in a choice frame, which requires individuals to specify for which number of people (if any) facing the lesser harm we should prioritize saving them rather than saving the ten from death.

-In the study reported in Pinto-Prades and Lopez-Nicolas (1998), participants (Spanish students, n = 83) were told they could either establish a neonatal care unit which would save the lives of ten new-borns or implement a policy that would treat a "very large number (e.g. 100,000)" of others for an ailment that causes a smaller health loss.
+In the study reported in Pinto-Prades and Lopez-Nicolas (1998), participants (Spanish students, N = 83) were told they could either establish a neonatal care unit which would save the lives of ten newborns or implement a policy that would treat a "very large number (e.g., 100,000)" of others for an ailment that causes a smaller health loss.
 The latter loss varied; the smallest burden was living with moderate pain and discomfort which did not prevent the activities of daily life.
-They were then asked which programme they would prefer to see implemented.
-The paper reports only the majority answers for various trade-offs: a majority chose to save ten new-borns rather than treat the moderate chronic pain of a "very large number" of people and a majority was willing to alleviate the somewhat greater burdens (still short of death) of a multitude rather than save the lives of ten neonates (Pinto-Prades & Lopez-Nicolas, 1998, p.
-290).
-It follows that at least some respondents must have expressed preferences that align with limited aggregation, holding that saving a number of lives takes a very large number of people from serious harms should take priority over saving a small number of lives.
+They were then asked which program they would prefer to see implemented.
+The paper reports only the majority answers for various trade-offs: a majority chose to save ten newborns rather than treat the moderate chronic pain of a "very large number" of people and a majority was willing to alleviate the somewhat greater burdens (still short of death) of a multitude rather than save the lives of ten neonates (Pinto-Prades and Lopez-Nicolas 1998, 290).
+It follows that at least some respondents must have expressed preferences that align with limited aggregation, holding that saving a number of lives takes priority over saving a very large number from small harms, while also holding that saving a very large number of people from serious harms should take priority over saving a small number of lives.

-This preference framing may be regarded as superior to the benefit framing in Ubel et al. (1996) since it involves a judgement about which programme one would want to see prioritized.
-But it is still not ideal, since of course it is conceivable that someone would prefer (on other grounds, e.g. self-interest) to see a policy implemented that they regarded as morally impermissible.
+This preference framing may be regarded as superior to the benefit framing in Ubel et al. (1996) since it involves a judgment about which program one would want to see prioritized.
+But it is still not ideal, since of course it is conceivable that someone would prefer (on other grounds, e.g., self-interest) to see a policy implemented that they regarded as morally impermissible.

 There are several further weaknesses in the study design.
-For one, it again involved small convenience sample.
+For one, it again involved a small convenience sample.
 Moreover, to test for off-scale refusals, respondents should have been asked whether they preferred to save the ten lives for any (natural) number of people they could cure of the lesser ailment.
-The magnitude of the benefits of the possible interventions were underdescribed.
+The magnitude of the benefits of the possible interventions was underdescribed.
 It was left open what the quality of life of the neonates would be if they were saved and the extent to which the lesser conditions would be alleviated by treatment.
-The fact that it involves neonatal death also muddies the waters, since on some moral views, neonates lack the mental capacities of persons, and the death of a non-person that lacks a conception of itself as a being that persists through time and that has, as yet, no desires and plans for the future is less bad than the death of a person (Millum, 2015).
+The fact that it involves neonatal death also muddies the waters, since on some moral views, neonates lack the mental capacities of persons, and the death of a nonperson that lacks a conception of itself as a being that persists through time and that has, as yet, no desires and plans for the future is less bad than the death of a person (Millum 2015).